vhaasteren/anpta_containers/README.md

 First save the Docker GPU image as a tar file:

 <pre><code>
-docker save -o anpta_gpu_image.tar anpta:gpu-singularity
+docker save -o anpta_gpu_image.tar anpta:gpu-cuda124-singularity
 </code></pre>

 Then convert to Singularity.
 On systems with Singularity installed natively: